CDCgov/template/open_practices.md

 ## Required Practices

 * Obtain clearance from your organization prior to setting up and publishing a repository.
+Until you have completed clearance, include clear language in your repo indicating the current status, something like "**As a first step, this document is under governance review.
+When the review completes as appropriate per local and agency processes, the project team will be allowed to remove this notice.
+This material is draft.**"
 * Set a meaningful project name, description, and topics to improve discovery and use of your project.
 * Add a readme.md file at the root with a description of your project, the team responsible for the project.
 This should help users understand how to setup and use your project.
 * Assign an open source license based on program need.
 For guidance on licenses, please review the article,  ["Open Source Development for Public Health Informatics"](https://www.philab.cdc.gov/index.php/2012/03/27/open-source-development-for-public-health-informatics/), refer to existing CDCgov projects, or ask for consultation support in choosing a license.